This is the

 You’ll also go over these tools during your onboarding meeting.
 Before setting them up, please review our laptop setup & security guidelines.
 The guide includes setup instructions for your laptop.

-We use this password manager to ensure that we use strong, unique passwords for all of our tools.
+We use 1Password as our password manager to ensure that we use strong, unique passwords for all of our tools.
+Note that you get a free 1Password Families membership with your Truss 1Password account.

 If you already use 1Password, spend a few minutes reading their documentation on using multiple accounts.